 Place the script file in the startup folder.

 By putting the script in the startup folder, you can make this process automatic.
-Means, every time you boot up, you don’t need to run the script manually.
+This means every time you boot up, you don’t need to run the script manually.

 2. The startup folder will get open, move the script file into it.
 Just do drag and drop.

-That’s it, now you don’t need to go through any further process in the future to make shortcuts work.
+That’s it, now you don’t need to go through any further processes in the future to make shortcuts work.
 You can use these shortcuts directly.

 This method is pretty easy and might be something that you’re looking for.
-3RVX is an open-source customizable on-screen display (OSD) and hotkey tools for Windows OS.
+3RVX is an open-source customizable on-screen display (OSD) and hotkey tool for Windows OS.
 3RVX App lets you create custom shortcuts for volume controls, brightness control, and running a program.
-You can also set volume units or percent.
+You can also set volume units or percentages.
 That you can’t do on macOS.

 2. After installing 3RVX, open settings from the start menu.
 First, select the “Run on Windows startup” option and click on Apply.

 3. Next click on the Hotkeys tab.
-Click on + icon.
+Click on the + icon.
 In action, select Increase Volume.